JorgeAliste/bwf-api/README.md

-# bwf-api
+# BetWithFriends Course
-Api for the application betwithfirens made with Django
+API for the application betwithfriends made with **Django Rest-Framework**.